-Vu Truong Ca, chairman of LINA NETWORK, said to maximise the opportunities brought about by the Fourth Industrial Revolution as well as to strengthen the efficiency and transparency of State management, the application of information technology and e-governance was a must.
+Vu Truong Ca, chairman of LINA NETWORK, said to maximize the opportunities brought about by the Fourth Industrial Revolution as well as to strengthen the efficiency and transparency of State management, the application of information technology and e-governance was a must.

-Currently, most e-governance systems are “citizen-centric,” where people only need a single sign on a single window.
+Currently, most e-governance systems are “citizen-centric,” where people only need a single sign-on a single window.
 They can interact and use services of the government all the time, Ca said, adding that the process will help increase transparency, reduce costs and promote socio-economic growth.

 Boviengkham acknowledged that human resource was the main problem for the country in the application of new technology.
 He said the MoU would help the country to focus on preparing human resources and complete necessary legal documents to meet the new requirement.